 Hop-on and Hop-off Bus

-We were not able to do this, but given that teens can be grumpy, I think this is a great option.
+We were unable to take the hop on hop off bus as it wouldn’t be as cost-effective for a family of 5, but given that teens can be grumpy, I think this is a great option.

 The Ghost Tour